A portrait of Ottawa

 Canada’s capital – what makes Ottawa so attractive

 Ottawa is the nation’s capital and the fourth largest urban region in Canada.
 It includes over 1.4 million people, 66% of whom live in Ottawa and the rest in neighbouring municipalities, including Gatineau (located across the Ottawa River in Quebec).
 A special feature of the region is that both English and French are widely spoken and reflected in the City’s culture and commerce.
-Ottawa is also multicultural with a large and growing immigrant population that enriches the city.

 On the economic front, Ottawa is a major economic engine, offering jobs and opportunities in high tech industries, government, and important sectors such as health and education.
 The City is home to world- class research centres, top notch academic institutions and operations by major international companies.